bitcoinops/bitcoinops.github.io/_topics/en/op_checktemplateverify.md

   - title: "Sapio: a new language for building contracts with OP_CHECKTEMPLATEVERIFY"
     url: /en/newsletters/2020/08/05/#sapio

+  - title: Public launch of Sapio with support for using `OP_CHECKTEMPLATEVERIFY`
+    url: /en/newsletters/2021/04/21/#sapio-public-launch

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Covenants